Total distance: 75km. Elevation: 3206 m.

 View of Florence from Fiesole

-So here we are, three of us, from Fiesole on this beautiful spring morning.
-This village is easily reached from downtown Florence by bus 7.
-Moreover, the view of the city at the Dome is overwhelming from the streets of the village.
+So here we are, three of us leaving Fiesole on this beautiful spring morning.
+This village is easily reached from the city center of Florence by bus 7.
+Moreover, the view of the city with the Dome is overwhelming from the streets of the village.

 The Tuscan countryside towards Vetta Le Croci

-A few short kilometers later, we reach the hill of Poggio Pratone with a nice view of the surrounding Tuscan countryside.
-The path then becomes prettier and passes through small leafy woods.
-A little further, someone has installed a chime in the branches of a tree.
-The wind sounds a little relaxing music...
-This gives a very special atmosphere to the place!
+A few short kilometers of road later, we reach the hill of Poggio Pratone with a nice view of the surrounding Tuscan countryside.
+The path then becomes prettier and passes through small deciduous woods.
+A little further away, someone installed a chime in the branches of a tree.
+The wind makes a little relaxing music sound...
+It gives a very special atmosphere to the place!

 The Tuscan countryside towards Florence, on the path of the gods